Krith-man/BU-CS543/Project/README.md

 For exploring Achlioptas plots, run the explore Achlioptas script as follows:
 > python explore_achlioptas.py

+The real dataset OGB-Products can be found [here](https://ogb.stanford.edu/docs/nodeprop/).
 All the plots will be generated under the figures folder inside sub folders with the proper naming for each experiment that was conducted.